Botanical Name: Populus tremuloides

 The leaves are a glossy dark green and a rounded, triangular-shape, growing up to 3 inches in length.
 The margins are finely serrated.
 The characteristic Quaking Aspen sound comes from the flutter of flattened leaf petioles.
 The bright fall color is a reliable golden yellow.

 The Quaking Aspen tree can be susceptible to leaf spots, particularly at lower elevations.
-Rusts, cankers, and dieback can also affect the foliage and twigs.
+Tree rusts, canker disease, and dieback can also affect the foliage and twigs.
 This tree prefers to grow in full sun and dislikes humidity and extreme heat.
 It is intolerant of urban pollution.